ltrinity/GeneCut/README.md

 3. Run the aggregate.py script -> Check the temp folder for the file ChangesDict.p

-4. Run the combineFcros.py script to incorporate the data from the R output into the ChangesDict.p dataframe -> Check the temp folder for the file ontology.p
+4. Run the combineFcros.py script to incorporate the data from the R output into the ChangesDict.p dataframe

-5.
+5. Run the subsetByOntology.py script to generate the ontologies by which to subset genes -> Check the temp folder for the file ontology.p

 Filtering Requirements:
 Fcros significance level < 0.05 or > 0.95 or